 When COVID-19 hit, many organizations didn’t have time to implement flexible workplace best practices.
 This left managers and employees questioning remote work guidelines and looking for ways to stay connected.
 But with the return to work transition in full swing, it’s time to reflect upon flexible work arrangement best practices and set a plan for moving forward.
 Here are a few essential recommendations to consider when adopting workplace flexibility best practices.

 Employees may enjoy the perks of working from home.
 However, they still need the support and guidance they had in an office environment.
 The key to managing flexible working arrangements is to set clear expectations.
 Be sure to communicate clear deadlines, collaboration expectations, and measures of success.

 To sustain the benefits of workplace flexibility, HR and leaders need to communicate proactively to ensure employees feel well-informed about important decisions.
 Communication is one of the characteristics of a good manager.
 Using an online calendar, be sure to find convenient meeting times so that everyone can participate in your communication efforts.

 Identify the best communication methods for your organization, such as:

 - Google Drive or One Drive for sharing files

 Encourage Flexibility in All Aspects

-When managing flexible work arrangements best practices, keep in mind that flexibility means different people.
+When managing flexible work arrangements best practices, keep in mind that workplace flexibility means different things to different people.
 Companies need to encourage their employees to think creatively and work with managers and teammates to find an arrangement that supports workplace flexibility for everyone.

 The workplace must also consider barriers that prohibit a flexible approach.
 Automatic approval for remote work requests, access to the tools needed to support remote work, and even encouraging leaders to work remotely are great examples.